 In Chamonix, the gear list for backcountry travel is seemingly endless.
 Fear not as Ski.com’s guides are here to make sure everyone is familiar with everything from crampons to avalanche safety equipment.
 No matter where you adventure, you’ll always be prepared.

 Starting each morning, don’t neglect to offer the barista a healthy “bonjour” before heading off to go skiing.
 The effort to speak French and appreciate regional customs is far from lost on locals.
 Ski.com guides can help navigate the intricacies of Chamonaird culture, creating a culturally rich experience for guests.

 Perhaps the biggest objective danger in the Mont Blanc massif is the prevalent crevasses that dot the glaciated terrain.
 These deadly holes are not to be taken lightly and thanks to years of experience on the glacier, Ski.com guides are well equipped to keep guests completely out of harm’s way.

 2) Challenge yourself

 The main reason anyone visits Chamonix is to challenge themselves.
 After all, this is the home of extreme skiing and alpinism.
 Under the tutelage of Ski.com guides, skiers and riders can challenge themselves in terrain that is nothing short of a dreamscape.

 1) Navigating the infamous “arete”

-Ask anyone whose skied the Vallee Blanche and they’ll mention the descent down the infamous ‘arete’ from the Aiguille du Midi.
+Ask anyone who has skied the Vallee Blanche and they’ll mention the descent down the infamous ‘arete’ from the Aiguille du Midi.
 This 300’ vertical descent down an exposed ridge is not for the lighthearted.
-Ski.com guides are especially equipped to help you overcome fear and tread lightly down this breathtaking route, after which you can put on your skis for a descent that spans some 15 miles over the course of 8,850 vertical feet.
+Ski.com guides are specially equipped to help you overcome fear and tread lightly down this breathtaking route, after which you can put on your skis for a descent that spans some 15 miles over the course of 8,850 vertical feet.